-To inspire the next generation of nature carers, the Kanangra-Boyd to Wyangala GER partnership together with the NSW Office of Environment and Heritage collaborated with teachers from five local schools to develop a NSW curriculum-linked teaching package on biodiversity.
+To inspire the next generation of nature carers, GER’s Kanangra-Boyd to Wyangala regional partnership together with the NSW Office of Environment and Heritage engaged teachers from five local schools to develop a NSW curriculum-linked connectivity conservation teaching package.

-Teachers from Blaney High School, Crookwell Primary School, Boorowa Central School and Wyangala High School assisted with the development of ‘Wildlife Corridors for Kids’, which was published in 2016.
+Teachers from Blaney High School, Crookwell Primary School, Boorowa Central School and Wyangala High School assisted with the creation of ‘Wildlife Corridors for Kids’, which was published in 2016.